NizampatnamSai/npm-nsaicomponents/README.md

 # nsaicomponents

-🎯 A customizable and lightweight loading spinner, dots, and skeleton component for **React** .
+🌟 A customizable and lightweight component library for **React** , featuring loaders, buttons, and modals.

 ---